miles-nz/spotify-library-manager/README.md

 - **Playlist Filter** - pick one or more playlists and a condition (release year, popularity, explicit, artist name, or track name), and add every matching track to another playlist - an existing one or a brand new one.
+  Flags tracks already in the destination, plus any that look like a different version (remaster, live, single edit, etc.) of a track already there.
+- **Playlist Cleanup** - pick a playlist and a rule for what to keep (added date, release year, popularity, explicit, artist name, or track name);
+  everything that doesn't match gets removed.

 ## Setup